HAC: Hearing Aid Compatibility (FCC 20.19, C63.19)

 Volume control consistent with HAC

-Section titled “Volume control consistent with HAC”47 CFR 20.19 requires that the handset volume-control range allow a hearing aid user to obtain a comfortable audio level without saturating or going below the audibility threshold.
-The specification is qualitative in the regulatory text, but ANSI C63.19 sets a minimum regulation range and an acceptable linearity.
+Section titled “Volume control consistent with HAC”47 CFR 20.19 requires that the handset volume-control range allow a hearing aid user to obtain a comfortable audio level without saturating or going below the audibility threshold, by reference to the dedicated volume-control standard cited in the rule.
 A handset that does not offer a sufficient volume range may be HAC-compliant on the M and T paths but non-compliant on the volume-control path, which invalidates the file.

 Real-Ear Measurement (REM)